marcglasberg/asyncredux.com/flutter/basics/using-the-store-state.md

 ## context.state

-Once you defined the above extension, you can access your state from any widget by simply using `context.state` in the `build` method.
+Once you defined the above extensions, you can access your state from any widget by simply using `context.state` in the `build` method.
 For example:

 ```dart